apramus/seaweed-biodiversity-effects/README.md

 # seaweed-multiDivPart: additive partition of seaweed biodiversity effects across trophic levels

-# Repo for Ramus & Long (In Review)

 This repository contains the data and code used to replicate the analysis and figures presented in

-Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Pages. [doi link]
+Ramus AP, Long ZT (In Review) Effects of macroalgal species identity and richness on secondary production in benthic marine communities. *Journal* Issue:Pages. [doi link] (fdsfd)
+{sfgsfdgs}

 `The authors request that you cite the above article when using these data or modified code to prepare a publication.`